department-of-veterans-affairs/va.gov-team/platform/engineering/collab-cycle/architecture-intent-meeting.md

     + Identify key areas to monitor
 - Infrastructure and network changes
     + List any changes or additions
-- Test plan
+- Test strategy
-    + Describe automated testing
+    + Describe automated, manual and user acceptance test strategy
     + Describe required test data and test user accounts
-    + Note any manual tests or user acceptance tests
 - Rollout plan
     + List scope of any feature flags
     + Identify other teams to coordinate with
     + Describe rollback plan

+TODO: provide this checklist as a document template in a separate file

 ## How to schedule the Architecture Intent meeting